Achievement Awards Competition: Piano

 Students who have repertoire over the time limit will be stopped without penalty to ensure a portion of each piece is performed.

 *If playing a work from the Well-Tempered Clavier, the Prelude and Fugue shall be considered one piece, and both must be performed.

 All students are required to participate at their current grade level.
 Previous first-place winners may not compete again at the same level and must wait until they are eligible for the next level.
 Students who are not present and ready to perform at their assigned time may play for comments only and only if time permits.
-Either the teacher or student must live in Northern Virginia or the lessons must be taught in Northern Virginia.

 No repertoire changes may be made after the registration deadline.